wmfrjqek2002/Login-Logic/README.md

 # Login Logic
-We implemented the login logic using the fyne toolkit, a GUI framework in the go language.
+I implemented the login logic using the fyne toolkit, a GUI framework in the go language.
 It does not work on the server, it is only implemented locally.

 # Images